State legislature (United States): Responsibilities

-Under the terms of Article V of the U.S. Constitution, state lawmakers retain the power to ratify Constitutional amendments which have been proposed by both houses of Congress and they also retain the ability to call for a national convention to propose amendments to the U.S. Constitution.
+Under the terms of Article V of the U.S. Constitution, state lawmakers retain the power to ratify Constitutional amendments which have been proposed by both houses of Congress, and they also retain the ability to call for a national convention to propose amendments to the U.S. Constitution.

-After the convention has concluded its business, 75% of the states will ratify what the convention has proposed.
+Proposed constitutional amendments become part of the U.S. Constitution when three-quarters of the states ratify what the amendment.
 Under Article II, state legislatures choose the manner of appointing the state's presidential electors.
-Formerly, some state legislatures appointed the U.S. Senators from their respective states until the ratification of the 17th Amendment in 1913 required the direct election of senators by the state's voters.
+Formerly, some state legislatures appointed the U.S. Senators from their respective states, until the ratification of the 17th Amendment in 1913 required the direct election of senators by the state's voters.

-Sometimes what the legislature wishes to accomplish cannot be done simply by the passage of a bill, but rather requires amending the state constitution.
-Each state has specified steps intended to make it difficult to alter the constitution without the sufficient support of either the legislature, or the people, or both.
+Sometimes what the legislature wishes to accomplish cannot be done simply by the passage of a bill, but, rather, requires amending the state constitution.
+Each state has specified steps intended to make it difficult to alter the constitution without the sufficient support of either the legislature, people, or both.

 Organization

 All states except Nebraska have a bicameral legislature.
 The smaller chamber is called the senate, usually referred to as the upper house.
-This chamber usually has the exclusive power to confirm appointments made by the governor and to try articles of impeachment.
+This chamber usually has the exclusive power to confirm appointments made by the governor and try articles of impeachment.
 (In a few states, a separate executive council, composed of members elected from large districts, performs the confirmation function.)

 Nebraska originally had a bicameral legislature like the other states, but the lower house was abolished following a referendum, effective with the 1936 elections.
 The remaining unicameral (one-chamber) legislature is called the Nebraska Legislature, but its members are called state senators.

-During the 20th century, state legislatures further emulated the activities and structures of the US Congress as institutions at both levels grew in size and complexity, often accompanied by increases in staffing and member pay.
+During the 20th century, state legislatures further emulated the activities and structures of the U.S. Congress, as institutions at both levels grew in size and complexity, often accompanied by increases in both staffing and member pay.
 While most state legislatures remain part-time institutions, a handful of states have expanded theirs to meet year-round.

 History

 The first bicameral American legislature was formed in 1619 as the Virginia House of Burgesses.
 The early colonial assemblies were not rooted in English models of parliament.
 The early colonial assemblies also varied among each other in terms of structure and organization.

-The legislatures of the initial Thirteen Colonies usually consisted of an elected lower house and an appointed upper house, the latter of which also functioned as an advisory council to the colonial governor.
-After the American Revolution and the establishment of the United States, most states wrote new constitutions which had direct elections for both chambers of the legislature.
-This model helped influence the U.S. Constitution and was then adopted by new states which later joined the union.
+The legislatures of the initial Thirteen Colonies usually consisted of an elected lower house and appointed upper house, the latter of which also functioned as an advisory council to the colonial governor.
+After the American Revolution and establishment of the United States, most states wrote new constitutions, which had direct elections for both chambers of the legislature.
+This new model helped influence the U.S. Constitution, and was then adopted by new states which later joined the union.